simplex-chat/simplexmq/rfcs/2024-01-26-file-links.md

 ### Receiving

-`xftpSendDescription` gets a file description as an argument and knows if it should follow redirect procedure or run an ordinary download.
+`xftpReceiveFile` gets a file description as an argument and knows if it should follow redirect procedure or run an ordinary download.
 For redirects it will prepare a `RcvFile` for redirect and then a placeholder, for the final file.
 Agent messages would be sent using the entity ID of the final file, which is stored along with redirect metadata in `RcvFile` for the redirect.